 Native throughout North America to Siberia and from Central to South America, the Butterwort Pinguicula is a small herbaceous plant famous for its flowers pollinated by hummingbirds.

-- In Latin,the word “Pinguicula” literally means “little greasy one“, with reference to its greasy feel when touched.
+- In Latin, the word “Pinguicula” literally means “little greasy one“, concerning its greasy feel when touched.

 - The leaves of these plants are covered in short sticky hairs that secrete enzymes and acids that can dissolve and degrade their prey.